The Allied Health Postgraduate Scholarship Scheme is a workforce retention initiative.

 Scholarship recipients will have access to funding to support tuition fees.
 The level of funding given will depend on the total number of applicants, the total cost of requested tuition support and the available budget.
 Scholarships are paid through reimbursement at the end of each satisfactorily completed semester(s) of study.

-Applications for scholarships to study in the 2021 academic year will open on Monday 2nd November 2020 to 5.00pm Friday 12th February 2021.
+Applications for scholarships to study in the 2021 academic year are open from Monday 2nd November 2020 to 5.00pm Friday 12th February 2021.

 To be eligible for this scheme, you must have permanent employment with Canberra Health Services, ACT Health or Calvary Public Hospital Bruce or have a continuous temporary contract for at least 12 months before the application closing date.